There is a rich heritage of Black history all around us to explore.

 Marsha P. Johnson State Park in New York City: Renamed for a dynamic pioneer in the LGBTQ+ fight for equal rights and for transwomen of color, this seven-acre state park in Brooklyn offers a

 riverfront view of Manhattan and an opportunity to relax in a place where everyone is welcome.

 Marsha P. Johnson State Park

-The National Purple Heart Hall of Honor in the Hudson Valley: The mission of the newly reopened National Purple Heart Hall of Honor in New Windsor is to collect, preserve, and share the stories of all Purple Heart recipients.
-There and online you can learn about our brave service men and service women including men like Ensign Jesse L. Brown, the first African American naval aviator.
+The National Purple Heart Hall of Honor in the Hudson Valley: The mission of the National Purple Heart Hall of Honor in New Windsor is to collect, preserve, and share the stories of all Purple Heart recipients.
+Learn about our brave service men and women, including Ensign Jesse L. Brown, the first Black naval aviator.
 You can also learn about registering a Purple Heart recipient for the Roll of Honor.
 The National Purple Heart Hall of Honor

 National Register of Historic Places Black history is an essential part of understanding New York State in the past and present.
 Through scholarly research, the National Register of Historic Places program offers an opportunity to take a deeper look into the people and places that have shaped the Black experience in New York.
 The following list includes some of Park's most recent listings associated with lives and experiences of Black New Yorkers.
 We invite you to access the nominations and discover more about the people and places that have shaped our history.